OpenEvalProject/evals/manuscripts/elife-75801/v2/manuscript.md

 ![Figure 7.](https://cdn.elifesciences.org/articles/75801/elife-75801-fig7-v2.jpg)

 **Figure 7.:** (A) Illustration of trial events and their timing.
 The green background highlights the design difference from Experiment 2, namely the simultaneous presentation of the CS and the movement imperative.
 (B) Mean heading angle (N=64) as a function of trial number.
 Shaded region represents SEM.
 (C and D) Trial-by-trial change in heading angle (mean ± SEM) during the acquisition (C) and probe (D) phases.
 Left panels present the results of a two-way repeated-measures ANOVA for an adaptation effect (main effect of trial n−1, dark vs light colors) and a Pavlovian effect (main effect of the presented CS on the current trial n, filled vs empty bars).
 The black outlined bars and violin plots (right panel) present the Pavlovian effect, i.e., the subtraction of heading angle changes between CS+ and CS− trials (mean and 95% CI).
 Shaded regions and error bars represent SEM.
-Dots and thin lines represent individual participants.Figure 7—source data 1.Figure 7B.Figure 7—source data 2.Figure 7C.Figure 7—source data 3.Figure 7D.
+Dots and thin lines represent individual participants.

 The time course of adaptation in Experiment 3 was similar to that observed in Experiment 2, with a mean asymptote around ~25° (Figure 7B).
 During the acquisition phase, trial-by-trial changes in heading angle showed the standard adaptation (trial n−1) effect (F[1, 63]=101.6, p<0.001, BF10=2.77×1012, ηp2=0.62, mean difference, 95% CI; 1.46°, [1.17° 1.74°]).
 However, unlike Experiment 2, we now observed a significant Pavlovian effect (F[1, 63]=6.05, p=0.017, BF10=2.35, ηp2=0.09, mean difference, 95% CI; 0.34°, [0.07° 0.61°]; Figure 7C).
 Consistent with the Rescorla-Wanger predictions (see Figure 2E), there was no significant interaction between trial n−1 and trial n effects (F[1, 63]=1.30, p=0.258, BF10=0.24, and ηp2=0.26).
 The Pavlovian effect was also significant in the probe phase (F[1, 63]=25.6, p<0.001, BF10=6.88×103, ηp2=0.29, mean difference, 95% CI; 0.77°, [0.47° 1.07°]) with neither trial n−1 (F[1, 63]=2.37, p=0.129, BF10=0.41, ηp2=0.04, mean difference, 95% CI; –0.28°, [–0.63° 0.08°]) nor interaction effects (F[1, 63]=0.86, p=0.358, BF10=0.19, and ηp2=0.01; (Figure 7D)).

 Taken together, the results of Experiments 2 and 3 support our conjecture that the efficacy of arbitrary stimuli in serving as contextual cues for sensorimotor conditioning is subject to strong temporal constraints, a key feature of cerebellar-dependent learning.
 Even when the tone and light no longer required attention, they proved effective for differential conditioning when the interval between these CSs and the US was short (around 300 ms) but not when the interval was extended (around 1000 ms).

-## Additivity principle in response to compound stimuli is observed in sensorimotor adaptation
+### Additivity principle in response to compound stimuli is observed in sensorimotor adaptation

 The results of Experiments 1–3 demonstrate that implicit sensorimotor adaptation displays two prominent features of associative learning – the associability of sensorimotor feedback with arbitrary sensory cues, and the key role of CS-US timing in the formation of those associations.
 In Experiment 4, we tested another core feature of associative learning, the principle of additivity (Mackintosh, 1976; Pavlov, 1927; Rescorla and Wagner, 1972).
 This principle is based on the idea that there is an associative capacity for a given US – the V term in the Rescorla-Wagner equation.
 That is, multiple CSs can become associated with a given US, but the combined associative strength is bounded by V. As a result of this capacity constraint, CSs effectively compete with one another, with the associative strength split among multiple cues.

 The classic method to examine additivity is compound conditioning, where two or more stimuli are presented simultaneously to form a ‘compound’ CS (Equation 3).
 When paired with a US, this compound CS will come to elicit CRs.
 Importantly, the associative strength of the compound CS (Vcomp) is the sum of the associative strengths of the elemental CSs (Vi), where nS in Equation 3 represents the number of elements forming the compound.
-Consequently, each element of the compound, when presented alone, elicits a proportionally weaker CR, with the degree of attenuation being a function of the associative strength of that CS.(3)Vi[n]=Vi[n−1]+α⋅β⋅(λ−Vcomp[n−1]);  Vcomp[n−1] = ∑i=1nSVi[n−1]
+Consequently, each element of the compound, when presented alone, elicits a proportionally weaker CR, with the degree of attenuation being a function of the associative strength of that CS.

+$$
+V_{i}^{[n]}=V_{i}^{[n−1]}+\alpha⋅\beta⋅(\lambda−V_{comp}^{[n−1]});  V_{comp}^{[n−1]} = \sumi=1nSV_{i}^{[n−1]}
+$$

 The additivity principle has received ample support in behavioral and neural studies of associative learning (Giurfa, 2007; Kehoe et al., 1994; Kehoe and Schreurs, 1986; Rescorla and Wagner, 1972; Weiss, 1972) but has not, to our knowledge, been tested in sensorimotor adaptation.
 In Experiment 4, we used a compound conditioning design, pairing a 15° error clamp stimulus with a compound CS (simultaneous presentation of the tone and light; Figure 8A) on all trials of the acquisition phase.
 As in Experiments 1–3, we again observed robust adaptation in the acquisition phase, manifesting as a change in heading angle in the direction opposite the clamp (Figure 8B).

 ![Figure 8.](https://cdn.elifesciences.org/articles/75801/elife-75801-fig8-v2.jpg)

 **Figure 8.:** (A) During acquisition, a tone and light were presented simultaneously (compound conditioned stimulus [CS]), serving as the imperative signal for the reaching movement.
 They were paired with a 15° clamp on all acquisition trials (white background).
 During the probe phase (gray background), no feedback was provided, and the CSs were presented either together (compound CS) or alone (single CS; tone or light).
 (B) Mean heading angle (N=22) as a function of trial number.
 Shaded region represents SEM.
 (C) Experimental results for the Δ heading angle (median ± SEM) during the probe phase, showing a positive relative change for the compound CS on the current trial n (filled bar) and a negative relative change for each of its elements (empty bars).
 Friedman test: χ2[2]=9.82, p=0.007.
 (D) Predictions from the Rescorla-Wagner model for trial-by-trial Δ heading angle during the probe phase.
 The two elements were assumed to have equal weight in the simulation.
 (E) Scatter plot showing the between-participant trade-off in terms of the associative strength of the two CSs (the dotted black line represents the unity line).
 (F) The Δ heading angle (mean ± SEM) after pooling the two single-CS conditions, and the results of a two-way repeated-measures ANOVA for the effects of the previous CS type (compound vs singleton, dark and light pink, respectively) and current CS (filled and empty bars).
-Thin lines represent individual participants.Figure 8—source data 1.Figure 8B.Figure 8—source data 2.Figure 8C and E.Figure 8—source data 3.Figure 8F.
+Thin lines represent individual participants.

 The critical test in this experiment comes from the probe phase.
 Here, the visual feedback was eliminated, and the presented imperative was either the original compound CS or just the tone or light alone.
 We observed a significant Pavlovian effect of CS type on these no-feedback trials (Friedman test: χ2[2]=9.82, p=0.007, and W=0.223), with larger changes in heading angles on compound CS trials (median: 0.39°, interquartile range: [–0.05° 0.49°]) relative to the tone-alone (–0.15°, [–0.47° 0.18°], p=0.020) or light-alone (–0.22°, [–0.52° 0.34°]p=0.020) trials, conforming to the first prediction of the additivity principle (Figure 8C and D).